obss/sahi/docs/CLI.md

 ## Custom scripts

 All scripts can be downloaded from [scripts directory](sahi/scripts) and modified by your needs.
-After installing `sahi` by pip, all scripts can be call from any directory as:
+After installing `sahi` by pip, all scripts can be called from any directory as:

 ```bash
 python script_name.py